kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 ## Install Dropbox via command line

 The Dropbox daemon is compatible with both the 32-bit and 64-bit Ubuntu server.
-To install, log into your VPS as a non-root user and execute the following command in a terminal:
+To install, log into your VPS as a non-root user and execute either of the following commands in a terminal:

 #### For 32-bit Operating System